DataResearchLabs/my_time_tabulator/README.md

 <a id="gettingStarted" class="anchor" href="#gettingStarted" aria-hidden="true"> </a>
 ### 3. Getting Started, Configure the Metadata
 #### 3.1 First Open / Security Notice
-The first time you open MyTaskTimeTracker.accdb, Microsoft Access security is going to pop a warning message that "some active content disabled", meaning that VBA code will not run and thus the application will not function properly.
+The first time you open MyTimeTabulator.accdb, Microsoft Access security is going to pop a warning message that "some active content disabled", meaning that VBA code will not run and thus the application will not function properly.
   * The screenshot below shows the security warning message (blue dot #1).<br>
   * Go ahead and click the "Enable Content" button (blue dot #2) to allow VBA code to execute and open the application with complete functionality.<br>
-  * Once done, you will not be asked again, unless you move the MyTaskTimeTracker.accdb file into a different folder.<br>
+  * Once done, you will not be asked again, unless you move the MyTimeTabulator.accdb file into a different folder.<br>
 <img src="img/img_02_first_load_security_prompt.png" width="794">
 <br>